 - Japan’s version is dark, believing mermaids are grotesque creatures that bring warfare to land if their body is found washed up on shore.
 Their flesh is believed to grant immortality if consumed, but since mermaids are a symbol of storms and bad luck, sailors sailed away from them.

-- Korean mermaid folklore is similar to China’s in that they depict the sea maidens as good omen.
+- Korean mermaid folklore is similar to China’s in that they depict the sea maidens as a good omen.
 They see her as a goddess that warns fishermen of sea storms and impending doom.

-- The British, on the other hand, believed mermaids to be bad omen.
+- The British, on the other hand, believed mermaids to be a bad omen.
 Although beautiful, they were said to seduce sailors and drown them merely for the sake of the mermaids’ entertainment or wrath.
 Many of these famous stories are written in Old English.

 - Myths of mermaids from Brazil spring from the concept known as the Iara translated as “Lady of the Waters.”
 Through folklore, she is known to be an immortal woman that is blamed for situations where men disappear in the Amazon.